simplify9/CloudFiles/README.md

     "ServiceUrl": ""
   },
   ```

-  The other way to register *Cloudfiles* is by using the **AddCloudFiles** function in your Startup file and to specify your parameters like so:
+  Use the **AddCloudFiles** function in your Startup file and specify your parameters like so:

    ```csharp
    .AddCloudFiles( config =>
             config.AccessKeyId = ""